Multi-Objective Agentic Rewrites for Unstructured Data Processing: Search Algorithm

 \topic{Choosing a Directive} The agent receives as input (via its prompt): \begin{itemize}[nosep, leftmargin=*, wide=0pt] \item Pipeline $P^\star$ (as YAML). \item For each directive after pruning: its name, description, and use case guidance. \item A list of all rewrite paths explored so far, along with corresponding $\hat{c}$ and $\hat{a}$.
 One rewrite path might look like: { \texttt{ROOT $\to$ model\_sub(gpt-4.1) $\to$ doc\_chunking(size=1000) (cost: \$4.07, acc: 0.739)}}. \item The path of rewrites from $P_0$ to $P^\star$ and its $\mathrm{depth}(P^\star)$. \item Model and directive statistics, as defined in \Cref{sec:search:init}. \item An objective---either ``reduce cost while preserving accuracy'' or ``improve accuracy''---determined by $P^\star$'s rank among evaluated pipelines.
 If $\text{rank}_t(P^\star) \leq |V_t|/2$ (where rank 1 is most accurate), the objective is cost reduction; otherwise, accuracy improvement.
 Providing different objectives to the agent helps discover a diverse Pareto frontier spanning different accuracy-cost trade-offs. \end{itemize}

-The agent chooses a directive $d$ whose LHS matches a subsequence of operators in $P^\star$ and identifies which operators to rewrite.
+The agent chooses exactly one directive $d$ whose LHS matches a subsequence of operators in $P^\star$ and identifies which operators to rewrite.

 \topic{Instantiating the Directive} Once chosen, the agent loads the directive's full documentation (e.g., instantiation schema, example application) and generates concrete parameters to produce a specific rewrite $P^\star \xrightarrow{r} P'$.
 MOAR invokes the directive's \ttt{instantiate()} method.
 Instantiation is an interactive loop.
 The agent receives: {\em (i)} a system prompt establishing its role (e.g., ``expert at optimizing LLM-powered data processing pipelines''), {\em (ii)} the directive's full documentation (instantiation schema and example application) along with the target pipeline $P^\star$ and target operators, and {\em (iii)} access to sample documents from $D_o$.
 At each step, the agent can call \ttt{read\_next\_doc()} to inspect samples---e.g., to identify appropriate chunk sizes or detect patterns informing prompt refinements---or output a structured object matching the instantiation schema.
 MOAR validates outputs against the schema; if validation fails, the error is returned for refinement.
 The loop continues until valid or a retry limit is reached\techreport{ (3 in our implementation)}.
 Validated parameters are passed to \ttt{apply()}, producing $P'$.
-For directives with parameters that are difficult for LLMs to select---e.g., chunk sizes in document splitting---MOAR generates multiple instantiations with different parameter values, evaluates each on $D_o$, and picks the highest-accuracy instantiation.
-Such directives are marked with $\ddag$ in \Cref{tab:rewrite_directives} and \Cref{sec:detailed-rewrite}\papertext{ in our technical report~\cite{moartechreport}}.
+For directives with parameters that are difficult for LLMs to select---e.g., chunk sizes in document splitting---MOAR generates multiple instantiations with different parameter values, evaluates each on $D_o$, and picks the highest-accuracy instantiation. \rfour{Six of the 18 new directives are parameter-sensitive (marked with $\ddag$ in \Cref{tab:rewrite_directives}); \Cref{sec:detailed-rewrite}\papertext{ in our technical report~\cite{moartechreport}} details the number of candidates for each and references the agent prompts used for directive selection and instantiation.}

 \papertext{